KwakuAnsah/COMP310P_GroupJ/README.md

 5.
 --------------------------------------------------------------------------------
 Participants can view a list of events they are attending                       NOT YET Receive email updates on events that are imminent.
-(You only have to show       NOT YET that an event (creating an email message) can be triggered at the date and time,NOT YET you do not need to implement an email system.)
-NOT YET
+(You only have to show
+that an event (creating an email message) can be triggered at the date and time, you do not need to implement an email system.)
 --------------------------------------------------------------------------------
 6.
 --------------------------------------------------------------------------------